Webhooks¶

 Webhook Response Format¶

-The response must be a JSON object keyed by the ID of the credential configuration.
-Each entry must contain the claims to issue.
+The response must be a JSON object keyed by the credential configuration ID.
+Each entry contains the claims to issue.

 Example Response¶